wkapil/GNCDataProj/CodeBook.md

 ### Variables

-Variables within the tidy data set are as examined as follows (taken from [1]).
+Variables within the tidy data set are as examined as follows.

 The activity labels consist of
 * walking